imanav10/fakecheck/README.md

 ## Getting Started

-1. Clone this repository to your local machine:git clone https://github.com/imanav10/fakecheck.git
+1. Clone this repository to your local machine:`git clone https://github.com/imanav10/fakecheck.git`
-2. Navigate to the project directory:cd fakecheck
+2. Navigate to the project directory:`cd fakecheck`
 3. Open the script file `code.py` in a text editor of your choice.

 4. Add your Twitter API credentials: